ikreymer/webarchive-indexing/README.md

 To run with MRJob library, a system-specific `mrjob.conf` needs to be configured.
 The file contains all the settings necessary to specify your Hadoop or EMR cluster.
 Refer to the [MRJob documentation for details](https://pythonhosted.org/mrjob/guides/configs-basics.html).

 In addition, a bash script `index_env.sh` is used to specify all the relevant paths.

-You can simply copy `cp index_env.sample.sh index_env.sh`.
-Please refer to the file for more details.
+You can simply run `cp index_env.sample.sh index_env.sh` to copy the provided sample.
+Please refer to the file for more details and to fill in the actual paths.

 ### Tools Provided